alejandroalffer/alastria-node-besu/README.md

 2021-04-29 14:58:44.465+00:00 | EthScheduler-Services-5 (importBlock) | INFO  | FullImportBlockStep | Import reached block 10145800 (0x82c9..ea34), Peers: 1
 ```

-The last column should show, at least, one "peer".
+The last column should show, at least, one "Peer".

 * How to know if the node has finished syncing?

+Use `eth_syncing` [method](https://web3py.readthedocs.io/en/stable/web3.eth.html#web3.eth.Eth.syncing) to see the synchronization progress:

 ```sh
 $ curl -X POST --data '{"jsonrpc":"2.0","method":"eth_syncing","params":[],"id":1}' http://127.0.0.1:8545
 ```

-* How to `admin` the node?
+* How can I manage the node?

-Enable ADMIN object at the node, and add "ADMIN" to the list of supported methods:
+Enable this object at the node: add "ADMIN" to the list of supported methods:

 ```sh
 $ sudo vim /data/alastria-node-besu/regular/config/besu/config.toml